arnabk/udacity-nanodegree-capstone/report.md

 Shape: (21, 3)

-With that filter, we are now down to 21 tickers with high accuracy.
+This filter brings the ticker list to 21.

 ### Justification

-As mentioned at the beginning of this report, economist say that stock market is random walk.
-Let's have a quick look in our accuracy table.
+As mentioned in the beginning of this report, economist believe stock market is a random walk.
+Let's have a quick look into our accuracy table which has accuracy from both our model and ramdom strategy.

-Head:
 | ticker |   test_accuracy    | benchmark_test_accuracy |   train_accuracy   | benchmark_train_accuracy |
 | ------ | ------------------ | ----------------------- | ------------------ | ------------------------ |
 |  ABEV  | 0.8151515151515152 |    0.4272727272727273   | 0.7828746177370031 |    0.4189602446483181    |